drrobotk/drrobotk.github.io/aboutme.md

 In **November 2021**, I delivered a presentation in a seminar to my team and deparment, to introduce the concept of Pandas UDFs.
 This turned out to be a success as I got good engagement and questions after the presentation, as well as interest from other parties in DaSH, to watch the recording and slides.
 I also presented a seminar aimed at people both little and extensive knowledge of the subjects, and a Jupyter Notebook of worked examples.
 I discussed this material with a computing specialist, and with their feedback have produced useful material with a full set of instructions and worked examples, which is accessible to a wider audience.

+### Data scientist in the `Data Science Campus`

-In **March 2022**, I joined the [Data Science Campus](https://datasciencecampus.ons.gov.uk/) at the ONS with a promotion to *Senior Executive Officer*.
+In **March 2022**, I joined the [Data Science Campus](https://datasciencecampus.ons.gov.uk/) at the ONS with a promotion to *Senior Executive Officer* and a permanent civil servant.

 <p align="center"><a href="https://datasciencecampus.ons.gov.uk/"><img src="/assets/img/dsc.png" alt="isolated" width="200"/></a></p>

 My first project was on the [least cost index](https://www.ons.gov.uk/economy/inflationandpriceindices/articles/trackingthelowestcostgroceryitemsukexperimentalanalysis/april2021toapril2022), which was published in May 2022.
+I played a significant role in researching and implementing the price index and aggregation methods, which was powered by a Python price index package which I created called [PriceIndexCalc](https://pypi.org/project/PriceIndexCalc/).

 <p align="center"><a href="https://www.ons.gov.uk/economy/inflationandpriceindices/articles/trackingthelowestcostgroceryitemsukexperimentalanalysis/april2021toapril2022"><img src="/assets/img/lci.png" alt="isolated" width="600"/></a></p>

-I played a significant role in researching and implementing the price index and aggregation methods, which was powered by an existing price index package which I created called [PriceIndexCalc](https://pypi.org/project/PriceIndexCalc/).
-This was used to track the prices over time of the lowest-cost grocery items for 30 products over multiple retailers, using web-scraped data and a data pipeline on the [Google Cloud Platform](https://cloud.google.com/).
+My package and work was used to track the prices over time of the lowest-cost grocery items for 30 products over multiple retailers, using web-scraped data and a data pipeline on the [Google Cloud Platform](https://cloud.google.com/).
 This analysis was conducted as part of the ONS's current and future analytical work related to the cost of living.

 <p align="center"><a href="https://cloud.google.com/"><img src="/assets/img/gcp.jpg" alt="isolated" width="175"/></a></p>
 <p align="center"><img src="/assets/img/bucket.png" alt="isolated" width="600"/></p>